Anna-code17/ssa_project/documents/System_test.md

 ### SCRUM-36 - Save and Load

 **User Story:**
-As a user, I want to save and load the simulation state so that I can continue playing later.
+As a user, I want to be able to save the city state so that I can load it later and continue the simulation.

 **Acceptance Criteria:**